-A trust will generally be regarded as resident in Ireland where all of the trustees are resident in Ireland.
+A trust will generally be regarded as resident in Ireland where all of the trustees are resident in Ireland and the trust administered in Ireland.
 Trustees are advised to seek specific tax advice if they are in doubt as to whether the trust is resident in Ireland.